 Arranging your appointment

-If you need to register a death, you can arrange an appointment with us online.
-Appointments are generally available in the afternoons only.
+If you need to register a death, you can arrange an appointment with us by phone or email below.

 The following people, in order of preference, are legally required to register a death:

 - a person who was present at the death